leweex95/imggenhub/README.md

 **A personal, cost-efficient AI image generation platform.**

-ImgGenHub is a personal image generation hub that connects to web-based image generation services, currently featuring a fully automated Kaggle-based pipeline with plans for multi-platform support.
+ImgGenHub is a personal image generation hub that connects to web-based image generation services, currently featuring a fully automated Kaggle-based pipeline with paid Vast.ai GPU support for high-speed generation.

-In the future, Google Colab and paid Vast.ai GPU support will also be implemented.

 ---